Just because you have hearing loss doesn’t mean you have to miss out. Check out our top picks for headphones for the hearing impaired.

 We all know that headphones need to be comfortable.
 But this need intensifies for headphones for the hearing impaired.

-There are lots of factors that go into making a comfortable pair of headphones.
+Many factors go into making a comfortable pair of headphones.
 Here are some things you should keep an eye on:

-- Extendable ear cups – When it comes to headphones, one size doesn’t fit all.
-Having ear cups that can extend allows you to customize the fit to your liking so they’re not too tight or too loose.
+- Adjustable headband: When it comes to headphones, one size doesn’t fit all.
+Having a headband that is flexible and can extend allows you to customize the fit to your liking, so they’re not too tight or too loose.

-- Weight – Bigger isn’t always better.
-Sometimes it’s just heavier.
-If you’re often on the go, you’d probably prefer a lightweight pair of headphones to keep with you throughout the day.
-Otherwise, if you’re regularly tethered to your desk, you may not be bothered by how much your headphones weigh.
+- Weight: If you’re often on the go, you’d probably prefer a lightweight pair of headphones to keep with you throughout the day.
+But even if you’re regularly tethered to your desk, overly heavy headphones can still cause discomfort.

 As with most consumer electronics, battery life is always important.
-As you’re most likely going to be getting a lot of use out of these headphones, it’s important that they can make it through the day without running flat.
+As you’re most likely going to be getting a lot of use out of these headphones, they ought to make it through the day without running flat.
 A good pair of headphones will hold a charge of at least 8 hours.

 - Type: Bone conduction headphones